 Another reason why the text is complex is the role of the illustrations in the text.
 The setting of the text is integral for developing characters, plot and mood.
 In order to fully understand the story, students need to closely “read” what is happening in the illustrations.
 One of the key questions of the lesson is, “Explain the significance of the illustrations.
 How do they help the reader better understand the story?”
 This key question is specifically designed to bring students’ attention to the complexity of the illustrations.

 It can take practice to confidently identify the different features of text complexity.
-This resource defines each of the potential purposes of illustrations to help you consider what to look for in a text.
-The full version of our Qualitative Text Complexity Guide is coming very soon to a new iteration of our Teacher Tools.
+Understanding the potential purposes of illustrations can help you consider what to look for in a text.

 Planning Student Supports